sogaiu/janet-examples/doc/janetuary-examples-2025.md

 2. Let others know what that thing is via the title chosen for the PR

-Note: If you don't feel like reading the detailed version of the suggested process below, just be aware that there are a couple of sections beneath it that might be worth a glance:
+Note: If you don't feel like reading the detailed version of the suggested process below, just be aware that there are some sections beneath it that might be worth a glance:

 * [Merged PR Examples](#merged-pr-examples) - to get a concrete sense of what various folks have done already.